Tornado outbreak of June 2, 1998: Background

 On June 2, the Storm Prediction Center outlined a Moderate risk of severe weather across a large portion of the Mid-Atlantic and Northeastern United States regions, allowing a series of shortwave troughs to undercut the vortex across the northern half of the country.
 Strong southerly flow ahead of a fast-moving cold front contributed to robust moisture return, with dewpoints in excess of 50 F into central New York, in excess of 60 F across the Washington metropolitan area, and in excess of 70 F into the Ohio River Valley.
 Combined with a very unstable atmosphere, exhibited by convective available potential energy values forecast above 3,000 J/kg, forecasters remarked on the potentially for a classic northwest flow event.
-Into the afternoon hours, a main shortwave accompanied by 500 mb winds up to 80 kn pushed toward Lake Michigan.
+Into the afternoon, a main shortwave accompanied by 500 mb winds up to 80 kn pushed toward Lake Michigan.
 This feature enhanced a low-level convergence zone and surface barometric pressure falls associated with a lee trough east of the Appalachian Mountains, and generally contributed to widespread favorable wind profiles conducive for supercells.
 Given forecast storm relative helicity values of 300–600 m2/s2, the possibility of isolated significant, F2 or stronger on the Fujita scale, tornadoes were possible.
 Storms first developed across portions of Ontario southward into Ohio, and scattered supercells evolved across southern New York, Pennsylvania, the Delmarva region, and North Carolina over subsequent hours as the cold front continued eastward.
 This activity ultimately weakened as it encountered a loss of daytime heating and moisture closer to the coastline with the Atlantic Ocean.